arjuncramesh/Blog/array-methods.md

 > ### 4) .copyWithin(target, start, end)

-In this method the elments from the start pont to end point are been copied to the target point, this method returns the same array without modifying the length .
+In this method the elments from the start pont upto the end point are been copied to the target point, this method returns the same array without modifying the length .

 #### Example:-